daniel-toma-toma/msprtGNN/README.md

-If you use the code in your project, please cite the following paper:
+If you find our work interesting, please consider citing

 ```bash
 @misc{toma2024sequentialclassificationmisinformation,